elastic/integrations/packages/azure_openai/docs/README.md

 |    logs     | ApiManagementGatewayLogs |

+#### Note:
-> Note: The logs data stream fetches the default cognitive services log listed [here](https://learn.microsoft.com/en-us/azure/architecture/ai-ml/openai/architecture/log-monitor-azure-openai#:~:text=Metric-,Default%20Azure%20OpenAI%20logging,-This%20solution).
+> The logs data stream fetches the default cognitive services log listed [here](https://learn.microsoft.com/en-us/azure/architecture/ai-ml/openai/architecture/log-monitor-azure-openai#:~:text=Metric-,Default%20Azure%20OpenAI%20logging,-This%20solution).
 This data stream also collect the API Management Gateway logs for the enterprise customer of the Azure OpenAI services API mentioned [here](https://learn.microsoft.com/en-us/azure/architecture/ai-ml/openai/architecture/log-monitor-azure-openai#:~:text=Azure%20OpenAI%20logging-,This%20solution,-Request%20count).
-This records the inputs and outputs of the service, like prompts, tokens, and model usage.
+This records the inputs and outputs of the request, like prompts, tokens, and model usage.

 #### Requirements and setup